-Goodwin College appreciates that many times the college-level learning we have gained in our life did not always come out of the classroom.
+Goodwin University appreciates that many times The University-level learning we have gained in our life did not always come out of the classroom.
 When credit-by-exam is not an option then portfolio assessment may be the right option for you.

-The College is a member of The Council for Adult and Experiential Learning (CAEL) and all portfolios are developed and evaluated by Goodwin faculty according to CAEL standards.
+The University is a member of The Council for Adult and Experiential Learning (CAEL) and all portfolios are developed and evaluated by Goodwin faculty according to CAEL standards.

 A portfolio is either a paper or electronic book that describes and documents your learning for the purpose of fulfilling a course requirement.
 In other words it provides evidence of what you know and can do to demonstrate that you do not need to take the course at Goodwin because you already have the competencies that the course would give you.
 A typical portfolio contains: an introduction, resume, credit request summary, and learning descriptions, letters on your behalf, and work examples.